The Safest & Most Dangerous College Campuses

 The U.S. is home to well over 4,000 degree-granting colleges, universities and other institutions of higher learning, though many of them aren’t exactly “colleges” — at least not for the purposes of this study.
 After all, that number includes institutions that don’t really have campuses to speak of or are professional academies, such as X-ray tech schools.

-Among those that do have campuses, still more institutions have enrollment figures that are so small that any incidents reported would be more heavily weighted than might be fair, so for this analysis, we’ve limited our scope to non-profit colleges, universities, junior colleges and community colleges with an enrollment of at least 10,000.
+Among those with campuses, many institutions have enrollment numbers so low that incidents reported would be more heavily weighted than might be appropriate.
+That’s why for this analysis, we’ve limited our scope to those institutions with enrollment of at least 10,000.

 That left us with just over 500 schools, of which, about 17% had no reported on-campus incidents of violence, which includes murder, rape, negligent homicide, robbery, aggravated assault or arson.